vahidmoslemi/modern-cpp-samples/README.md

 # modern-cpp-samples
 A collection of modern C++ sample projects to demonstrate new features and their possible use-cases, Hope this will help modern C++ newbies.
-Compiled and tested under Fedora Linux x64 with Qt Creator 4.10.0
+Compiled and tested under Fedora Linux x64 with g++ or simply using Qt Creator 4.10.0

 Here I'll try to put sample codes and learning references which I have learned and tested to deep learning the Modern C++ concepts.